Explorer Dive Internship

 What is the daily schedule during the dive internship?

 During the internship, you’ll be progressing through PADI dive training in sequence:

 - PADI Advanced Diver

 - Emergency First Responder and PADI Rescue Diver

-- Deep, Wreck & Nitrox Combo
+- PADI Deep, Wreck & Nitrox Specialties

 During training activities, you’ll be learning from our team of PADI Instructors.
 We keep group sizes small to make sure everyone gets plenty of attention, qualifies as a competent diver plus has a great time along the way.

 Between courses, you can pair up with other interns and enjoy some non-training ‘Fun Diving’.
 This is an opportunity to apply what you’ve learned and fine-tune your underwater navigation skills.
 You’ll get to explore all the best dive sites around Koh Tao including the spectacular Chumphon Pinnacle, Shark Island, HTMS Sattakut shipwreck, Alotmeant coral restoration project, and coral reefs such as the Japanese Gardens.

 In terms of day-to-day schedule, we run two dive trips.